 Trump and North Korea's Kim Jong Un expected to discuss denuclearization, economy during historic summit

-President Donald Trump says a date and location have been set for the U.S.-North Korea summit, though he has yet to five specifics.
+President Donald Trump says a date and location have been set for the U.S.-North Korea summit, though he has yet to give specifics.

 "We now have a date and we have a location.
 We'll be announcing it soon," Trump told reporters from the White House South Lawn in early May.